A Super Version of a Theorem of Fricke-Klein

+\begin{definition} A \textit{locally ringed superspace} is a pair $X = (|X|, \mathcal{O}_X)$, where $|X|$ is a topological space and $\mathcal{O}_X$ is a sheaf of superrings, such that for every point $x \in |X|$ $\mathcal{O}_{X,x}$ is a local superring. \end{definition} \begin{definition} We define the category of affine superschemes to be

+\end{definition} \begin{definition} A \textit{superscheme} is a locally ringed superspace, which is locally isomorphic to the superspectrum of a superring. \end{definition} \begin{remark} We can interpret the odd coordinates geometrically as fat points.
+Let $A$ be a superring, then the odd elements $\theta \in A_1$ satisfy the relation $\theta^2 = 0$.
+Let us now consider a superalgebra generated by a single degree 1 element over $\mathbb{C}$, i.e. $\mathbb{C[\theta]}$.
+We observe that if we forget the $\mathbb{Z}_2$-grading, there is an isomorphism

+By this analogy, we can think of odd coordinates geometrically as thickening of the point or a first order Taylor expansion around the origin.
+Moreover, for a general superring $A$ we can also observe that, as topological spaces, we have a homeomorphism \

+\end{remark} \begin{definition} Let $X$ be a superscheme, then we denote the sheaf generated by all degree 1 nilpotents by $J_X$.
+A superscheme X is called \textit{projected} if the structural sequence

-splits. \end{definition} As one might guess, this implies the existence of non-projected superscheme, but contrary to what our intuition might lead us to conclude a lot of supermanifolds are non-projected in even quite simple examples. \\ \begin{remark} In the category of supermanifolds, it turns out that every real supermanifold is split, due to Batchelors theorem (in a non-natural way).
-So if we want to look for non-projected objects, we must look at complex supermanifolds. \end{remark} \begin{definition} Let X be a superscheme of odd dimension m, then there exists a $J_X$ adic filtration of $\mathcal{O}_X$ \\
+splits. \end{definition} \begin{remark} In the category of supermanifolds, it turns out that every real supermanifold is graded in a non-natural way, due to Batchelor's theorem \cite{batchelor1979structure}.
+So if we want to look for non-projected objects, we must look at complex supermanifolds. \end{remark} \begin{definition} Let X be a superscheme of odd dimension m, then there exists a $J_X$-adic filtration of $\mathcal{O}_X$ \\

 We can now define the sheaf